How Much Car Insurance Do I Need Under the New Michigan No-Fault Law?

-Many Michigan drivers are bewildered by the extensive and unprecedented No-Fault insurance reforms taking effect this month.
+Michigan’s No-Fault law is complicated and it’s easy to get overwhelmed, especially when there are a lot of coverage options available.
 The most frequent question seems to be, “How much car insurance do I need in Michigan?”
-This is because, starting July 1, 2020, drivers can choose their preferred level of Personal Injury Protection (PIP) medical coverage.
+As of July 1, 2020, drivers can choose their preferred level of Personal Injury Protection (PIP) medical coverage under Michigan’s No-Fault system.
 In addition, motorists may choose different amounts of bodily liability insurance, and uninsured and underinsured motorist coverage.
-The Michigan No-Fault system has always been one of the most complex insurance systems in the country.
-And, the new laws have made things even more confusing.
-Here is a guide to help you choose the best No-Fault coverage options for you and your family.

 This option provides the same unlimited lifetime medical coverage that was required under the old No-Fault law.
 It pays for all allowable medical and related expenses for an injured person’s care, treatment, recovery and rehabilitation, including many medical expenses that are not covered by most health insurance plans.
 Policy holders that want to retain their previous level of medical coverage may do so by choosing this option.